vaibhavpareek/IPL-controller/README.md

 # IPL-controller
-it is a ipl controller in which have 3 interfaces either you can login as admin or as guest user.all previleges are associated with admin and some with user as well.it has main features of adding,modifying,deletion of any object.
+It is an ipl controller. which is having 2 interfaces where you can login as admin or as guest user.all previleges are associated with admin and some with user as well.it has main features of adding,modifying,deletion of any object.Mainly maintaining the CRUD functionality.
 It is well classified and much secure to use.